-- A. Gloves: - Are worn when a task performed by a student is likely to bring the student in contact with blood, body fluids (such as urine, feces, semen, vaginal secretions, oral secretions, wound drainage, gastric contents, sputum, emesis) and mucous membranes or non-intact skin. - 2.
-Are removed after task completion and discarded in regular trash containers (NOTE: Hands are cleaned after gloves are removed). - 3.
-Are changed between each patient contact. - 4.
-Two gloves are mandatory during injections. - B. Gowns: - 1.
-Worn when there is the probability of soiling during procedure - C. Masks/goggles

-1. Are worn when there is the risk of splattering into the eyes or face and must be taken to each clinical assignment.

-- D. CPR - 1.
-Masks with one-way valves are available for use during emergency resuscitation. - E. Sharps are handled appropriately in the University lab or the clinical agency. - 1.
-Used needles and IVPB are not cut, clipped, capped, or bent. - 2.
-All sharps are placed in rigid, puncture-resistant containers. - 3.
-Sharps disposal units are placed as close to point-of- use as possible and appropriate. - 4.
-When full, the disposal unit is sealed and placed in the trash. - F. Spills of blood or other fluids are cleaned/decontaminated - G. Visible material is removed - 1.
-Area is decontaminated with an approved germicidal. - 2.
-In the clinical (agencies), equipment that will be returned to Central Supply is first washed in the dirty utility room according to Agency policy.
+- Gloves: - a.
+Are worn when a task performed by a student is likely to bring the student in contact with blood, body fluids (such as urine, feces, semen, vaginal secretions, oral secretions, wound drainage, gastric contents, sputum, emesis) and mucous membranes or non-intact skin. - b.
+Are removed after task completion and discarded in regular trash containers (NOTE: Hands are cleaned after gloves are removed). - c.
+Are changed between each patient contact. - d.
+Two gloves are mandatory during injections. - 2.
+Gowns: Worn when there is the probability of soiling during procedure - 3.
+Masks/goggles: Are worn when there is the risk of splattering into the eyes or face and must be taken to each clinical assignment. - 4.
+CPR: Masks with one-way valves are available for use during emergency resuscitation. - 5.
+Sharps are handled appropriately in the University lab or the clinical agency. - a.
+Used needles and IVPB are not cut, clipped, capped, or bent. - b.
+All sharps are placed in rigid, puncture-resistant containers. - c.
+Sharps disposal units are placed as close to point-of- use as possible and appropriate. - d.
+When full, the disposal unit is sealed and placed in the trash. - 6.
+Spills of blood or other fluids are cleaned/decontaminated - 7.
+Visible material is removed - a.
+Area is decontaminated with an approved germicidal. - b.
+In the clinical (agencies), equipment that will be returned to Central Supply is first washed in the dirty utility room according to Agency policy. - 8.
+In the clinical agencies, laboratory specimens are handled appropriately: - a.
+Specimen container, label and biohazard bags are taken to patient's room. - b.
+While wearing gloves, the specimen is collected, container securely closed (a seal such as paraffin wax may be required), and label affixed. - c.
+Gloves are removed and hands are washed. - d.
+Specimen container is picked up with paper towel and placed into zip-lock bag without contaminating the outside of the bag. - e.
+Zip-lock bag is securely closed for transport. - 9.
+All incidents of mucous membrane or parenteral exposure to body fluids are reported via incident report, as required by each individual agency.

+10. Mask Precautions

-- H. In the clinical agencies, laboratory specimens are handled appropriately: - 1.
-Specimen container, label and biohazard bags are taken to patient's room. - 2.
-While wearing gloves, the specimen is collected, container securely closed (a seal such as paraffin wax may be required), and label affixed. - 3.
-Gloves are removed and hands are washed. - 4.
-Specimen container is picked up with paper towel and placed into zip-lock bag without contaminating the outside of the bag. - 5.
-Zip-lock bag is securely closed for transport. - 1.
-All incidents of mucous membrane or parenteral exposure to body fluids are reported via incident report, as required by each individual agency. - J. Mask Precautions - 1.
-In addition to Standard Precautions, when the patient has any of the following conditions: - a.
-Pulmonary TB suspected or confirmed - b.
-Measles, Rubella, Chickenpox - c.
-Haemophilus influenzae meningitis - d.
-Meningococcal meningitis or pneumonia - e.
-Positive RSV (respiratory syncytial virus) being treated with Ribavirin aerosol medication - 2.
-Individual Agencies may require: - a.
-Private room is used (NOTE: Patients with like diagnoses may share a semi-private room if the physician requests). - b.
-All personnel who enter a room wear a mask. - c.
-Maintenance of mask precautions is documented in the patient record, each shift.
+- In addition to Standard Precautions, when the patient has any of the following conditions: - Pulmonary TB suspected or confirmed - Measles, Rubella, Chickenpox - Haemophilus influenzae meningitis - Meningococcal meningitis or pneumonia - Positive RSV (respiratory syncytial virus) being treated with Ribavirin aerosol medication - b.
+Individual Agencies may require: - Private room is used (NOTE: Patients with like diagnoses may share a semi-private room if the physician requests). - All personnel who enter a room wear a mask. - Maintenance of mask precautions is documented in the patient record, each shift.